 SNS Mantid Priority

 GG reported SNS’s Mantid priority.
-Its final version will be ready in 4 months after a global ORNL eutron scattering prioritization exercise.
+Its final version will be ready in 4 months after a global ORNL neutron scattering prioritization exercise.
 GG presented the short-term tasks that include QuickNXS and auto-reduction for liquids reflectometry, fixing NOMAD issues, support of HFIR instruments (SANS, HB2A, HB2B and HB3A), tools for DGS (Mslice replacement tool, planning tool and resolution tool), folding and symmetrisation for MD and utilizing parallel backend for VSI/ParaView.
 GG also mentioned the expected long term tasks from SNS.

 ESS Mantid Priority

-JT report ESS’s priority on Mantid.
-The of ESS Mantid include ‘live’ reduction and ‘live’ visualization, analysis of 4D datasets from direct chopper instruments and better name for VSI. is still under discussion data analysis in ESS.
-The with highest priority in ESS are core event mode performance, instrument geometry optimization in data management and integration with experiment control and data acquisition.
-JT also presented the spread sheet ESS’s construction phases.
+JT reported ESS’s priority on Mantid.
+The requirements of ESS from Mantid include ‘live’ reduction and ‘live’ visualization, analysis of 4D datasets from direct chopper instruments (and better name for VSI!).
+JT mentioned that it is still under discussion whether Mantid will be used to support data analysis in ESS.
+The needs with highest priority in ESS are core event mode performance, instrument geometry optimization in data management and integration with experiment control and data acquisition.
+JT also presented the spread sheet showing the data treatment schedule within the ESS’s construction phases.

 Support of Imaging

 Instrument scientists of Imaging among three facilities should have a tele-conference to touch base and discuss their requests for data reduction by Mantid.
 ND will coordinate this effort.
-Fede from ISIS and Jean from SNS should attend the meeting.
+Federico from ISIS and Jean from SNS should attend the meeting.

 Next generation of IDF

-ext generation of IDF file be compatible with McStas.
+The next generation of IDF file should be compatible with McStas.
 Stuart Campbell and Peter Willendrup should be involved in scoping the work.

+AOB

+None

 Next Meeting

 Towards Oct 23th.